markvdb/kc868col/kc868col_hexprotocol.md

  Field description:

- Mark bit: 0x5E
+ 1) mark bit: 0x5E (1 byte)

- Version number: 0x01
+ 2) version number: 0x01  (1 byte)

- Message type: used to distinguish data or instruction type (see message type definition)
+ 3) message type: used to distinguish data or instruction type (see message type definition) (2 bytes)

- Data length: the length of the data content excluding the header part
+ 4) data length: the length of the data content excluding the header part (2 bytes)

- Device ID: Serial number of the device ( string length does not exceed 28 bytes )
+ 5) device ID: Serial number of the device ( string length does not exceed 28 bytes )

- Extended data: varies according to the message type
+ 6) extended data: varies according to the message type (up to 10 bytes)

-The communication protocol adopts the little endian mode .
+The communication protocol uses little endian mode.
 When the data is larger than 1 byte, the high bit of the data is placed in the high address;

 The data uses hexadecimal.